-Remote junction temperature sensors are usually implemented in noisy environments.
-Noise is frequently generated by fast digital signals and if not filtered properly can induce errors that corrupt temperature measurements.
-The TMP431/32 have a built-in 65kHz filter on the inputs of DXP and DXN to minimize the effects of noise.
+Remote junction temperature sensors are usually implemented in a noisy environment.
+Noise is frequently generated by fast digital signals and if not filtered properly will induce errors that can corrupt temperature measurements.
+The TMP435 has a built-in 65kHz filter on the inputs of DXP and DXN to minimize the effects of noise.
 However, a differential low-pass filter can help attenuate unwanted coupled signals.
 Exact component values are application-specific.
-It is also recommended that the capacitor value remains between 0pF to 2200pF with a series resistance less than $1k\Omega$ .
+It is also recommended that the capacitor value remains between 0pF to 2200pF with a series resistance less than $1k\Omega$.